 Top tips

-- Cold cream whips better than room temperature cream, so make sure your cream is well-chilled.
+Cold cream whips better than room-temperature cream, so make sure your cream is well-chilled.

-- On the other side of the spectrum, cream cheese and mascarpone will give you a much creamier, less grainy texture if whipped at room temperature, so take those two out of the fridge about 30 minutes before you start the cheesecake.
+On the other side of the spectrum, cream cheese and mascarpone will give you a much creamier, less grainy texture if whipped at room temperature.

 Storage

-How long will a cheesecake last?
 3-4 days in the fridge.
 Keep it in an airtight container to protect it from fridge smells and to keep it from drying out.

 FAQ

-Yes it does.
+Yes, it does.
 Cheesecake is made from perishable ingredients like cream cheese and mascarpone.
 If it's left outside in the warm, bacteria can grow and the cheesecake will go off.

-It also needs to be kept in the fridge to retain it's firm texture, otherwise it will go soft, or even melt under extreme temperatures.
+It also needs to be kept in the fridge to retain its firm texture, otherwise, it will go soft, or even melt under extreme temperatures.

 Absolutely!
 Just swap the biscuits for a gluten-free version.

-You don't need to line the sides, but you do need to line the base of the tin on which the biscuit base will rest.
-The biscuit base are far more likely to stick to the tin causing breakage when you try to remove it.
+The biscuit base is far more likely to stick to the tin causing breakage when you try to remove it.
 For the sides, simply slide a knife along the inner edge to release the cheesecake from the tin.

-New York style cheesecake - Baked, heavy and contains eggs like most baked cheesecakes.
+New York-style cheesecake - Baked, heavy and contains eggs like most baked cheesecakes.

 Italian cheesecake - Lighter, uses ricotta cheese, baked.